Achievable logoAchievable logo

 Feedback

-In this section, you’ll practice simplifying, expanding, factoring, and rewriting algebraic expressions using the commutative, associative, and distributive properties.
-These skills help you create equivalent forms that are easier to evaluate or use in solving.
+This section covers simplifying, expanding, factoring, and rewriting algebraic expressions using the commutative, associative, and distributive properties.
+These skills help you create equivalent forms that are easier to evaluate or use when solving equations.
+Solving linear equations is treated in a separate chapter.

 Definitions